-She Has Hope is a human trafficking response initiative operating several life-saving programs for vulnerable girls and women in Asia and Africa.
-30 years ago, we began our work with one project in India rescuing orphaned slavery survivors to provide them with rehabilitation and education.
+She Has Hope is a human trafficking response initiative operating several life-saving programs for vulnerable girls and women in Asia, Africa, and South America.
+Over 30 years ago, we began our work with one project in India rescuing orphaned slavery survivors to provide them with rehabilitation and education.

-Today She Has Hope programs exist to prevent girls from becoming slaves, to rescue slavery victims from traffickers, and to rehabilitate survivors with the goal of restoring them to a life full of hope in India, Nepal, Uganda, Myanmar, and the Philippines.
+Today She Has Hope programs exist to prevent girls from becoming slaves, to rescue slavery victims from traffickers, and to rehabilitate survivors with the goal of restoring them to a life full of hope in India, Nepal, Uganda, Myanmar, the Philippines, Colombia, and Argentina.

 Many women in our programs are equipped with craft-making and tailoring skills to give them financial stability via jobs and small businesses we help them launch.
 All net proceeds from the sales of our program participants’ handmade crafts directly support their programs.